Tactical & Strategic Missile Guidance

 Register your interest now

 This two-day course will help you understand and appreciate the unique challenges of both tactical and strategic missile guidance.
 So everyone can clearly understand the principles of missile guidance, concepts are derived mathematically, explained from a heuristic perspective, and illustrated with numerical examples and computer animations.
 Course mathematics and examples are non-intimidating.
 Computer source code is included so interested participants and duplicate the examples presented and explore issues beyond the scope of the course.
-The instructor’s textbook, Tactical and Strategic Missile Guidance, Fifth Edition, is included as well as a comprehensive set of course notes.
+The instructor’s textbook, Tactical and Strategic Missile Guidance, Fifth Edition, is strongly recomened for all attendees.
+You will receive a comprehensive set of course notes.

 What You Will Learn: